Why do you need a homeschooling schedule?

 You want what’s best for your child and so do I.

 You need to juggle homeschooling with the rest of your life.
-So do I.
+You are probably homeschooling and working.
+Me too.

 You want your home to run as harmoniously as possible – you want your kids to learn and not turn out knowing nothing.
 Me too.